NativeScript/docs/content/guide/android-marshalling.md

 var jaggedObjectArray4 = Array.create('[[[Ljava.lang.Object;', 10)
 ```

-The second signature uses `javaClassCtorFunction` which must the JavaScript constructor function for a given Java type.
+The second signature requires you to provide the `javaClassCtorFunction`, which must be the JavaScript constructor function representing the desired Java type.
 Here are some examples:

 ```js
 // equivalent to String[] stringArr = new String[10];